amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Code 3 - (plot.ipynb)

-This code produces Figure 4 in the paper by accumulating the results of the code 1 and code 2
+This code produces Figure 4 in the paper by accumulating the results of codes 1 and 2.

 In Step 2, we perform the full Renyi entropy calculation for all four masking cases: Maskings 1 and 2 with NSIDE = 8, and Maskings 3 and 4 with NSIDE = 64.
 The necessary inputs for Masks 2, 3, and 4 are already included in the code as commented lines; these can be uncommented one by one to obtain the output for each masking as needed.